hyperledger-labs/fabric-operations-console/packages/athena/docs/permission_apis.md

 Create a user for the UI.
 The API will register a users by a **username**.
 The username is often an email address but it could be any unique string.
-This API is intended for software only (saas must use IAM).

 - Usernames are always brought to lowercase (will not error).
 - All users to add should not already exist (will error and abort the api).